Women's Premier League (cricket)

 The Women's Premier League (WPL) is a professional women's Twenty20 (T20) cricket league in India, organised by the Board of Control for Cricket in India (BCCI).
 Founded in 2022, it features five city-based franchise teams.
-The WPL is one of the most successful cricket leagues in the world.
+The WPL is one of the fastest-growing cricket leagues in the world.

-The first season in 2023, saw the Mumbai Indians winning the inaugural title.
-Matches took place in Mumbai and Navi Mumbai, with 5 franchises participating.
-The second season in 2024 saw Royal Challengers Bengaluru winning the title.
-Matches were hosted in Bengaluru and Delhi.
-The third season in 2025 featured Mumbai Indians reclaiming the title after defeating Delhi Capitals by 8 runs at Brabourne Stadium, Mumbai.
-Matches were hosted in Bengaluru, Lucknow, Mumbai and Vadodara.
+It is held annually since the first season in 2023.
+Since 2026, it is held between January and February with a dedicated window in the ICC Future Tours Programme.

+As of 2026, there have been four seasons of the tournament with Mumbai Indians and Royal Challengers Bengaluru having won two titles each.